Qi for Horses

 WHAT HAPPENS DURING A QI SESSION

 A “Qi session” consists of the practitioner first sensing and then directly influencing the Qi of another being.
 The treatment begins with recognizing Qi imbalances and blockages through a Qi assessment.
 This involves observing the energy patterns around the surface of the body and then running the hands over the channels, or meridians, to determine specific information about their state.
 These meridians are found close to the surface of the body on the limbs and flow deeper within the trunk of the body to the internal organs.
 The meridians are the pathways that Qi moves through.
 Throughout the assessment, information about the physical, mental and emotional aspects of the horse are intuited.
 Next, the Qi imbalance is corrected through the appropriate technique.
 A purging technique is used to cleanse and purify the body's energetic fields and to remove pathogenic, toxic, or stagnant Qi.
-A tonifying technique is used to emit healthy Qi into deficient areas and recharge the body.
-A regulation technique is used to balance the Qi in order to promote a healthy, unobstructed flow of life force energy in the body.
-When Qi imbalances are corrected, innate healing potential is initiated.
+A tonifying technique is used to emit healthy Qi into deficient areas and to gather and store excess in the body’s reservoirs, known as the extraordinary vessels.
+A regulation technique is used to circulate the Qi in order to open places of stagnation and blockage to promote a healthy, unobstructed flow of life force energy in the body.
+As Qi flows freely, it becomes healthier, clearer and more potent.
+This Qi then moves into areas of dis-ease or distress.
 Sometimes the change is immediate.
 Chronic conditions may require additional treatment and time.

 Grand Master Hong Liu